 Today I had lunch with a couple of colleagues, aspiring entrepreneurs, from the business workshops organized by FPP.
 During all of our talks, we obviously came to debate over more delicate matters, such as corruption.
 Ah, yes!
 How Romanians love to discuss matters such as injustice and corruption, unfortunately very few consider taking any action against it.
-To be more specific, this afternoon we came to talk about the well known “parcagii” and how the rotten system enables them to make money at our expense.
+To be more specific, this afternoon we came to talk about the well known “parcagii” and how the so called ‘rotten system’ enables them to make money at the expense of others.
 Let me tell you a little bit about their “work”.
 Parcagii are the people who watch over free public parking places, frankly, they are everywhere.
-When you try to park one of these parcagii will flash out of nowhere and guide you frantically into a free parking place.
+The second you put your eyes on a parking space one of these parcagii will flash out of nowhere and guide you frantically into positioning your car in the right position.
 Once you step out of the car, they ask you to pay for their service.
-If you refuse to give them any money, you will most likely end up having your car scratched, your tires flat or, in worst case scenarios, with one of your windows broken (maybe even with stuff from your car missing).
+If you refuse, you will most likely end up having some door scratched, your tires flat or, in worst case scenarios, with one of your windows broken (maybe even with stuff from your car missing).
 Sometimes the parcagii can become quite aggressive and ask you to get the hell out of their parking place.
+This is their job.

 As we started to discuss the issue of parcagii today, here’s what I told my colleagues: